metauni/metauni.github.io/index.md

 4. Manually enter any Discord voice channel (e.g. General).
 5. Enter the [Rising Sea Roblox](https://www.roblox.com/games/6224932973/The-Rising-Sea).

-You should notice transparent volumes around floating white billboards (currently abstracts of papers, or lecture notes).
-Those volumes, when touched, will transition your Discord into an appropriate location-specific voice channel.
-Leaving the volume will not leave the channel (you can manually reset to General, or use the reset volume near your spawn point) so you can take a walk together and enjoy the view...
+You should notice almost transparent zones near floating white billboards or other points of interest.
+Those zones, when entered, will transition your Discord into an appropriate location-specific voice channel.
+Leaving the zone will not remove you from the channel, so feel free to take a walk and pick some apples...

 ## Setup

-Here's how this is currently setup, if you want to replicate it.
-Please do [email me](mailto://daniel.murfet@gmail.com) if you need a hand setting anything up (or just find me in the Rising Sea Roblox) and I'm happy to add a portal to your Roblox.
+Here's how this is currently setup, so you can replicate and improve it!
+Please [email me](mailto://daniel.murfet@gmail.com) if you need a hand setting anything up (or just find me in the Rising Sea Roblox).
+I'll probably be happy to add a portal to your Roblox from mine, especially if you're a student.

-A Discord bot [running on Repl.it](https://repl.it/@dmurfet/MetaUni) `robloxvoicebot` translates information coming from a Discord webhook into the Discord API to move users between voice channels.
-Within the Roblox game scripts detect Touched events when a player enters a zone, and triggers the webhook.
+The details: a Discord bot [running on Repl.it](https://repl.it/@dmurfet/MetaUni) `robloxvoicebot` translates information coming from a Discord webhook into the Discord API to move users between voice channels.
+Within the Roblox game a script detects `Touched` events when a player enters a zone, and triggers the webhook.
 The zones should be groups within a folder `Workspace > Zones`.
 Zones can contain multiple base parts, make each part `CanCollide = False` and you should probably make it large (i.e. so the Player's whole body enters the zone).
-You need ot enable Http requests in Roblox Studio `Game Settings > Security`.
+You need to enable Http requests in Roblox Studio `Game Settings > Security`.
 You will need to make Discord voice channels with the same name as the regions, and make whatever channel the webhook is operating in private.
 Put `ZonesScript` into `ServerScriptService` where

 ```
 local PlayerZones = {}